Compare & Save on Conveyancing Solicitors

 The Auction Conveyancing Process

 The auction conveyancing process is faster than the standard conveyancing process for the buyer and seller.
-This is because the majority of legal work is completed before the auction, which takes only a matter of weeks.
+This is because the majority of legal work is completed prior to the auction and strict deadlines are set for exchange and/or completion which must be met by all parties.

 1. Do Your Research